nim-lang/website/jekyll/_posts/2021-02-23-fusion-and-pattern-matching.md

         )
 ```

 After that, we have all necessary information for generating result code.
-If last stage is not `each` - e.g. there is a return value after each iteration, we need to determine type of the result sequence and then append to it on each iteration.
+If last stage is not `each` - i.e. there is a return value after each iteration, we need to determine type of the result sequence and then append to it on each iteration.

 ```nim
 if stages[^1].kind notin {fskEach}: